 If I don’t have a driver’s license or state ID, can I still register to vote?

 Yes.
 You’ll have to complete a paper application and mail it or deliver it to your county’s elections office.
 If you mail it, it must be postmarked by Feb.
 24.

 On the paper application, provide the last four digits of your Social Security number to register to vote.

 Proof of Georgia residency is required either when you register or when you vote for the first time.
 That proof can include a current utility bill, bank statement, government check or another government document that shows your name and address.

-Photo identification is required before casting a ballot in person in Georgia.
+Photo identification is required by law, before casting a ballot in person in Georgia.